deepakajaylinux/kevellphara/docs/source/pharaohtools_ptvirtualize.rst

 Additional Options
 -------------------------

-While installing Dapperstrano, Testingamen, Jrush the following options are required as input from the user.
+While installing ptdeploy, pttest, Jrush the following options are required as input from the user.
 Let us see about, the additional options that can be specified by the users if they wish, is represented in a tabular format as shown below.